 Beginning July 2021, certificate holders at the supply chain level will be audited against the full scope of the Supply Chain Requirements.
 They will receive a desk audit to verify their base level of compliance with the new Supply Chain Requirements.
 On successful completion of the desk audit, they will receive a transition certificate that is valid for one year.
 Some Certificate Holders at supply chain level may be eligible for an endorsement, which means they do not need to receive an audit.
 They can then apply to the Rainforest Alliance for an endorsement to receive their Transition Certificate.

 Beginning July 1, 2022, certificate holders at the supply chain level can begin the three-year certification cycle.
 When they register for the Rainforest Alliance 2020 Certification Program, supply chain certificate holders will complete a risk assessment that will be used to determine whether they require an onsite audit, a desk audit, or can apply for an endorsement (depending on their risk level).
 Following successful verification through one of these processes, they will receive a certificate that is valid for three years.
 The level of annual verification required during the three-year cycle will depend on their results identified during the risk assessment process.
+For more information on how to transition in your specific situation, please use the Transition Tool.

 The Transition Rules are intended to support certificate holders through a smooth and orderly transition to the Rainforest Alliance 2020 Certification Program by providing clarity as to: